Git: what is the longer object length is not a multiple of shorter object length error?

 [1] 4

-We can see that the first vector has 5 values while the second vector only has 4 values.
-This is why we receive a warning message.
+We can clearly see that the first vector has 5 values while the second vector only has 4 values.
+This confirmed discrepancy is why we received the warning message when attempting addition.
+This diagnostic step is crucial for transitioning from symptom identification to root cause resolution, allowing the developer to quantify the mismatch precisely.

 #define two vectors